Pet proof window screens are now possible using heavy duty fiberglas tough door screen material.

 When the time comes to trim the excess material all around the frame, you need a utility knife with fresh sharp blade.
 Petscreen requires a little pressure to cut through, if you use a dull blade you are going to slip and scratch the frame or worse, end up cutting yourself.

 Cut slowly and carefully, dont rush.
 Cut on the side of the spline furthest from the cloth and keep the blade below the edge of the spline channel for a nice clean cut.

-These rolls of pet proof screening are made to rescreen 1 patio door.
-The 84" length will suit the majority of patio doors heights.
+These rolls of pet proof screening are made to rescreen several patio doors.
+The 100 foot length is enough to repair 10 to 12 patio doors.
 It is made in 2 widths.
 The 36" width will fit most patio doors and the 48" will help with most of the extra wide doors